-The trash, recycling, and compost collection schedule for your home is based on your address.
+The trash and recycling collection schedule for your home is based on your address.

 Suspensions may occur for a City holiday or during a snowstorm.